mg17/weatherservice/README.md

 - MySQL hosted with AWS Relational Database Service
 - Application hosting with AWS Beanstalk
+- AWS Lambda functions to send our email alerts on a daily schedule
 - Java Web App built with Spring MVC
 - Front-end styling with Bootstrap CSS
 - Project management with Pivotal Tracker